What is the significance of the Stanford prison experiment?

 Study for the AICE Psychology Paper 2 Exam.
 Engage with multiple choice questions and detailed explanations to enhance understanding.
 Prepare effectively for the exam!

-The significance of the Stanford prison experiment lies in its demonstration of how situational factors and social roles can significantly influence human behavior.
-Conducted by Philip Zimbardo in 1971, the experiment involved randomly assigning participants to the roles of guards and prisoners within a simulated prison environment.
-The findings revealed that individuals quickly embraced these assigned roles, leading to extreme behavior changes—guards became authoritarian and abusive, while prisoners showed signs of stress and helplessness.
+The significance of the Stanford prison experiment is primarily rooted in its demonstration of how situational factors and social roles can dramatically influence human behavior.
+Conducted by Philip Zimbardo in 1971, this study involved college students assigned to either the role of guard or prisoner in a simulated prison environment.
+The results revealed that individuals quickly adopted their assigned roles, with guards exhibiting abusive behavior and prisoners showing signs of extreme stress and helplessness.

 Subscribe